Miriam has been a freelance writer since 2013. Born in Whittier, CA, she now lives in Ontario (California) with her husband and family.

 Visit to the Vet

-After telling the vet we thought Shadow had a seizure, she checked him out with a stethoscope and found he has a heart murmur.
+After telling the vet we thought Shadow had a seizure, she checked him out with a stethoscope and found he had a heart murmur.
 The vet said what happened to him was not a seizure, but something called syncope (pronounced sin-co-pay), a symptom caused from the heart murmur.

-Last night when I went to the garage, I left the door ajar so Shadow could come out if he felt like it.
+Two nights later, when I went to the garage, I left the door ajar so Shadow could come out if he felt like it.
 After a few minutes, here he was walking in to see me.
 I talked to him and petted him, and then he started walking away.

-He started coughing (like he always does) so I went over to him to keep him calm.
+He started coughing (like he always does), so I went over to him to keep him calm.
 I spoke softly to him and petted his neck and back, but it was of no use.
 His legs started collapsing from under him and his neck seemed stiff; I freaked out.

-I saw that he was having another "syncope" reaction, and I was scared.
+I saw that he was having another syncope reaction, and I was scared.
 I tried yelling for Jerry (husband) but he did not come out.
-It seemed like nobody was home it was so quiet and I was crying out for help!
+It seemed like nobody was home, it was so quiet and I was crying out for help!

 Shadow Helpless to His Own Body

 I watched as Shadow flinched from side to side on the floor of the garage and wondered if he was going to be all right.
 Then, after what felt like a long time (15 to 20 seconds), the episode stopped and Shadow just stayed on the floor—he was afraid to move.